 Mr Roger Simmons:

-Roger is Chair of the Full Governing Board, Chair of the Strategy Team, Chair of the Pay Committee and sits on the Resources Committee.
+Roger is Chair of the Full Governing Board, Chair of the Pay Committee and sits on the Resources Committee.
 Roger is a Link Governor to Mr P Matthews, Principal

 Roger has 12 years experience providing business and financial advice in the Early Years Sector, working with schools and pre-schools in respect to charity law, voluntary and community organisation and GDPR compliance.
 Roger has an MBA in Business and Financial Management that has enabled him to think strategically in respect to the management and sustainability of organisations.
 Roger has been the Chair and Trustee of a 50 place Early Years pre-school for 15 years and Chair of a local community sports organisation for 3 years, reflecting his commitment to the community.